KratosMultiphysics/Kratos/applications/ContactStructuralMechanicsApplication/symbolic_generation/penalty_frictionless_mortar_condition/README.md

-# ALM frictionless contact condition
+# Penalty frictionaless contact condition

 ## ELEMENT DESCRIPTION:
-Current directory contains the documentation for the symbolic derivation of the _"alm_frictionless_mortar_contact_condition"_ condition.
+Current directory contains the documentation for the symbolic derivation of the _"penalty_frictionless_mortar_contact_condition"_ condition.
 This element includes a formulation of a ALM non-frictional contact condition using mortar formulation.

 ## SYMBOLIC GENERATOR SETTINGS:
 * Nothing to add